SAP-samples/btp-s4hana-nocode-extension/create-application/deploy/README.md

 ## Summary

-You have deployed the application that you developed in SAP AppGyver to SAP BTP as an HTML5 application that can be consumed using a URL.
+You have deployed the application that you developed in SAP Build Apps to SAP BTP as an HTML5 application that can be consumed using a URL.